Dynamo Kyiv vs Desna prediction, preview, team news and more | MLS 2020

 Dynamo Kyiv vs Desna Prediction

-Dynamo Kyiv will face one of the toughest tests of the season against Desna and will have to present a united front against that has troubled Mircea Lucescu and his men in the past.
-The home side has one of the most lethal attacking combinations in the Ukrainian Premier League and has the firepower to win this game.
+Dynamo Kyiv will face one of the toughest tests of the season against Desna and will have to present a united front against a team that has troubled Mircea Lucescu and his men in the past.
+The home side have one of the most lethal attacking combinations in the Ukrainian Premier League and the firepower to win this game.

-Desna have also been a free-scoring side in their own right and have scored an astonishing 26 goals in their last seven games.
-With both sides in the form of their lives, a high-scoring draw is the most likely result on Friday.
+Desna have also been a free-scoring side in their own right, scoring an astonishing 26 goals in their last seven games.
+With both sides in great form, a high-scoring draw is the most likely result on Friday.

 Prediction: Dynamo Kyiv 2-2 Desna